-The ADM1069 has up to eight supply fault detectors (SFDs) on its ten input channels.
-These highly programmable reset generators enable the supervision of up to eight supply voltages.
-The supplies can be as low as 0.573 V and as high as 14.4 V. The inputs can be configured to detect an undervoltage fault (the input voltage droops below a preprogrammed value), an overvoltage fault (the input voltage rises above a preprogrammed value) or an out-of-window fault (undervoltage or overvoltage).
-The thresholds can be programmed to an 8-bit resolution in registers provided in the ADM1069.
+The ADM1063 can have up to 10 SFDs on its 10 input channels.
+These highly programmable reset generators enable the supervision of up to 10 supply voltages.
+The supplies can be as low as 0.573 V and as high as 14.4 V. The inputs can be configured to detect an undervoltage fault (the input voltage drops below a preprogrammed value), an overvoltage fault (the input voltage rises above a preprogrammed value), or an out-of-window fault (an undervoltage or overvoltage).
+The thresholds can be programmed to an 8-bit resolution in registers provided in the ADM1063.
 This translates to a voltage resolution that is dependent on the range selected.